Alycse/CommandRunner/README.md

 # CommandRunner
- A very lightweight command runner for queueing, scheduling, and managing playlists.
+ A very lightweight UI for queueing, scheduling, and managing commands.